matter-labs/zksync/docs/protocol.md

 - `_accountId`: `AccountId` of the Rollup account
 - `_token`: Token address in L1 chain

 Register full exit request to withdraw NFT tokens balance from the account.
-The user needs to call it if she believes that her transactions are censored by the validator.
+Users need to call it if they believes that her transactions are censored by the validator.

 ```solidity